 - The Anderson – Award winning restaurant and bar in Fortrose.

-- Ord Arms Hotel Restaurant – a family run hotel situated in Muir of Ord offering a variety of chicken & game, fish, oriental, continental and vegetarian options.
+- Ord Arms Hotel Restaurant – A family run hotel situated in Muir of Ord offering a variety of chicken and game, fish, oriental, continental and vegetarian options.

 Loch Ness area

 - The Glass Restaurant – The Struy Inn – a short distance from Glen Cannich and the National Nature Reserve at Glen Affric.

 - Fiddler’s – Good food served simply.
 Salmon, beef, game, award-winning haggis, hearty casseroles, generous fresh salads & delicious char grilled steaks.
 Winners of the SLTN Malt Whisky Bar of the year for the last 3 years.
 Over 600 Whiskies to sample!